The Getty

 TGN is not comprehensive.
 TGN is intended to aid cataloging, research, and discovery of rich information about visual works and related topics.
 The focus of TGN is on historical places, although enough information about the modern world is included to give context to historical places and to allow documenation and discovery of visual works.
 TGN includes names and associated information about places.
 See Scope and Structure below.

 Minimum record: A minimum TGN record contains a numeric ID, a name, a place in the hierarchy, and a place type.
 However, the data model includes dates, relationships, and other rich data.
 Most records include coordinates.
 TGN focuses on the historical world and places necessary for cataloging and discovery of visual works.
 It is not intended to be comprehensive.
-Current areas of TGN development include 1) adding archaeological sites, lost sites, and other historical sites, particularly Pre-Columbian places and places in Asia, Middle East, Africa, and others, and 2) building hierarchies for historical nations and empires.
+Current areas of TGN development include 1) adding archaeological sites, lost sites, and other historical sites, particularly Native American and Pre-Columbian places, places in Asia, Middle East, Africa, and others, and 2) building hierarchies for historical nations and empires.

 Contribute to the Getty Vocabularies: Read about Contributions.